Detroit Whalers: History

 The creation of the Detroit Whalers resulted after a failed takeover bid by Peter Karmanos to buy the National Hockey League's Detroit Red Wings from Mike Ilitch.
 The Junior Red Wings severed all ties with the NHL Red Wings when the relationship soured after the 1994–95 season ended.

 When the Detroit Junior Red Wings were evicted from Joe Louis Arena in 1995, the franchise changed names and home arenas again.
 Karmanos renamed his franchise the Detroit Whalers, in association through common ownership with the NHL's Hartford Whalers team which Karmanos bought, instead of the Detroit Red Wings.

-The Whalers found temporary home ice at its training base, the Oak Park Ice Arena, along with The Palace of Auburn Hills.
+The Whalers found temporary home ice at their training base, the Oak Park Ice Arena, along with The Palace of Auburn Hills.
 The next year, the team had a permanent facility in Plymouth Township, Michigan.
 The team played for two seasons before renaming themselves again to the Plymouth Whalers.